ncatlab/nlab-content/pages/8/1/3/0/10318/content.md

   \,.
 $$

-Notice here that the defining property of a relation as a [[subset]]/[[subobject]] translates into the property of [[classical physics]] that there is _at most one trajectory_ from some incoming configuration $x_1$ to some outgoing trajectory $x_2$ (for a fixed parameter time interval at least, we will make this relation precise in the next section when we genuinely consider Hamiltonian correspondences).
+Notice here that the defining property of a relation as a [[subset]]/[[subobject]] translates into the property of [[classical physics]] that there is _at most one trajectory_ from some incoming configuration $x_1$ to some outgoing trajectory $x_2$ (for a fixed parameter time interval at least, we will formulate this precisely in the next section when we genuinely consider Hamiltonian correspondences).

 In a more general context one could consider there to be several such trajectories, and even a whole smooth space of such trajectories between given incoming and outgoing configurations.
 Each such trajectory would "relate" $x_1$ to $x_2$, but each in a possible different way.
 We can also say that each trajectory makes $x_1$ _correspond_ to $x_2$ in a different way, and that is the mathematical term usually used: